hjleepapa/1.main/syfw_todo/README_Syfw_toDoList.md

 3. Make a call and say that some tasks were completed
 4. Make a call and say that some tasks were deleted
 5. Check whether all test cases have been updated to Database tables
+6. Check whether all test cases updated to google calendar